Saifmalik2004/DSA-with-JAVA/day-8/subArrays/README.md

 ## ⚙️ Example Run

-Let's say we use the array:
+Let’s use an example array:

 ```java
 int num[] = {1, 2, 3};